Compare Electricity Providers VIC

 - Flat Rate Tariffs – consumers are charged the same amount for their power irrespective of the time of day

-- Block Tariffs – a households daily electricity is charged in two blocks with different pricing, the second blocks pricing kicks in after the first block is used up
+- Block Tariffs – households daily electricity is charged in two blocks with different pricing, the second blocks pricing kicks in after the first block is used up

 - Flexible Tariffs – charge a range of prices for different time of the day.
-These times, Peak, Off Peak and Shoulder vary significantly with preferable pricing at off-peak times designed to encourage load spreading across the network
+These times, Peak, Off-Peak and Shoulder vary significantly with preferable pricing at off-peak times designed to encourage load spreading across the network

 - Renewable Energy: A number of Victorian energy providers provide electricity sourced using a proportion of renewable energy.
 Victoria has invested significantly, both privately and publicly, in renewables with Solar, Wind and Hydroelectricity (through the Snowy Hydroelectricity Scheme) all available.
 Make sure your electricity is sourced the way you want.